aatuh/recsys/web/public/readme-root.md

 ## Core capabilities at a glance

 - **Opinionated ingestion pipeline** – `/v1/items:upsert`, `/v1/users:upsert`, `/v1/events:batch` plus tooling to seed fixtures and reset namespaces safely.
-- **Blend + personalization engine** – popularity, co-visitation, embeddings, and tag profiles combined with Maximal Marginal Relevance (MMR; see `docs/concepts_and_metrics.md`) and caps for diversity.
+- **Blend + personalization engine** – popularity, co-visitation, embeddings, and tag profiles combined with Maximal Marginal Relevance (MMR, a diversity-aware re-ranking method; see `docs/concepts_and_metrics.md`) and caps for diversity.
-- **Guardrails & simulations** – repeatable scenario harness, quality metrics (NDCG, MRR, coverage), and YAML guardrails that block regressions automatically.
+- **Guardrails & simulations** – repeatable scenario harness, quality metrics (Normalized Discounted Cumulative Gain (NDCG, a ranking quality score), Mean Reciprocal Rank (MRR, “how early do relevant items appear?”), coverage (how much of the catalog we actually surface)), and YAML guardrails that block regressions automatically.
+See `docs/concepts_and_metrics.md` for full definitions.
 - **Rule engine & overrides** – boost/pin/block APIs, dry-run support, and telemetry for exposure caps.
 - **Observability** – structured traces, Prometheus metrics, and decision evidence stored with every tuning run.